annus3/scRNA-latent-AE/README.md

 This repository contains a research-grade, highly modular, and HPC-ready Python pipeline designed to systematically evaluate how the optimal latent dimensionality ($d$) of an autoencoder scales with the biological complexity ($K$ cell classes) in single-cell RNA-seq datasets.

-The ultimate goal of this pipeline is to train hundreds of models across different datasets to generate empirical data, from which we can derive a mathematical formula $d = f(K)$.
+The pipeline parallelizes the training of models across multiple datasets to generate empirical data, enabling the derivation of the mathematical formula $d = f(K)$.

 ---

 ## Project Architecture

-Unlike exploratory Jupyter notebooks, this project is structured as a robust standard Python package.
+The project is structured as a standard, modular Python package to support distributed execution:

 ```text
 sc_autoencoder_project/